Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Introduction

 \item We propose the dual knowledge-enhanced context learning component, which seamlessly integrates the selected dual knowledge into the multimodal context learning from global and local perspectives and also explores the context cross-modality semantic relation to facilitate the user intention modeling. \item We devise the knowledge-enhanced decoder that can utilize knowledge to stimulate the precise text response generation explicitly.
+Extensive experiments on the public dataset demonstrate the effectiveness of our proposed DKMD.
 As a byproduct, we have released codes and involved parameters to facilitate the research community\footnote{https://multimodaldialog.wixsite.com/website.}. \end{itemize}